eunos-1128/QMEAN/doc/source/predicted_sequence_features.rst

                         its sequence cannot be aligned to the internal SEQRES

-  .. method:: GetACCAgreementFromChain(chain,[dssp_assigned=False])
+  .. method:: GetACCAgreementFromChain(chain)

     :param chain:       A chain view with sequence consistent to the internal SEQRES.

-    :param dssp_assigned: Flag, whether solvent accessibility has already been assigned using dssp. dssp if set to False, dssp runs over the chain, this requires the dssp executable to be in the path.

     :type chain:        :class:`ost.mol.ChainView` / :class:`ost.mol.ChainHandle`
-    :type dssp_assigned: :class:`bool`

     :returns:           ACCAgreement values mapped onto the structure by aligning the structure to the internal SEQRES.

     :rtype:             :class:`list` of :class:`float`

-    :raises:            :class:`RuntimeError` if dssp has to be assigned but the executable cannot be found in the path or when the chain cannot be aligned to the SEQRES.
+    :raises:            :class:`RuntimeError` if the chain cannot be aligned to the internal SEQRES.